Azathothep/neongine/README.md

 ### NotDraggable

 Every entity is draggable in the editor's edit mode, using a small red point at its `Transform`'s position.
-If you want to disable this feature for an entity, you can add it the `NotDraggable` component.
+If you want to disable this feature for an entity, you can add it `NotDraggable` component on it.

 ### Camera